-If not headhunted for a specific position in Poland, expats can use both print publications and online job portals to find a job in Poland.
-Daily newspapers, both local and national, have designated job sections.
-Two popular options are the Monday edition of Gazeta Wyborcza, in its Praca (Work) section, and the Wednesday insert in Rzeczpospolita.
+If not headhunted for a specific position in Poland, expats can make use of online job portals, social networking sites such as LinkedIn and, failing those, they could check out newspapers such as Gazeta Wyborcza, in its Praca (Work) section, and the Wednesday insert in Rzeczpospolita.

-Otherwise, there are some Polish English-speaking recruitment agencies that expats might benefit from contacting directly.
+Otherwise, there are some Polish English-speaking recruitment agencies that could also prove helpful to expats.

 Are you an expat living in Poland?